elcicd/el-CICD-docs/README.md

 ### [kustomize](https://github.com/kubernetes-sigs/kustomize)

-OKD has a Template resource, which provides some use towards defining classes of resources that are configurable via scripts.
+OKD has a [Template](https://docs.okd.io/latest/openshift_images/using-templates.html) resource, which provides some use towards defining classes of resources that are configurable via scripts.  `kustomize` is a tool (also built into the `oc` CLI) that makes it easy to patch these Templates for even greater reuse across and within each environment.

 ### [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets)

 SealedSecrets is an OSS tool providing a mechanism for encrypting secrets for external versioning and automation purposes.
 Please see [sealedsecrets support](#sealedsecrets-support) below for related details.

-## Components
+## el-CICD Components

 With the tools and products defined, the components that make up the el-CICD system can now be defined.

 ![Figure 2: Enviroment Flow](images/components.png)

 **Figure 2**
-_Shows the relationship between the components in the CICD system_
+_The relationship between the basic components that comprise el-CICD_

 ### Bootstrap Script